Robbie Grossman Player Props: Rangers vs. Orioles

 - Grossman hit .209 with 19 doubles, a triple, seven home runs and 56 walks.

-- In 25.2% of his games a season ago (33 of 131), Grossman drove in a run.
-In eight of those games (6.1%) he recorded more than one RBI, and he had three or more in three contests.
+- In 33 of 131 games last year (25.2%), Grossman drove in a run, and eight of those games (6.1%) included more than one RBI.
+He had three or more RBIs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.